ovr/ovr.github.io/app/_posts/en/2014/128-days-opensource.md

 - Zephir\Core
 - Zephir\Parser
-- Zephir\Kernel (библиотека расширяющая возможности ядра Zend)
+- Zephir\Kernel (wrapper for Zend Engine with extended functions)
 - Zephir\CodePrinter

 After splitting components we can create new ways, for example: